PANAMANIAN NIGHT MONKEY

 Olfactory communication is also common among night monkeys.
 Males develop scent glands near their tail at about one year of age and use them to scent mark trees and branches.
 Urine washing, where males and females rub urine on their hands and feet, is also common.

-Behavioral displays, like arched back displays, stiff legged jumping, and piloerection have been noted.
+Behavioral displays, like arched back displays, stiff legged jumping, and piloerection (hair-bristling to appear larger) have been noted.

 Panamanian night monkeys are monogamous, only mating with one partner at a time.
 These monogamous pairs may mate for life.
 Females give birth to one infant per year and occasionally bear twins.
 Co-parenting is common.
 In fact, males carry, play with, and protect their young.
 The father carries the infant from the first or second day after birth up until about five months, handing the child over to the mother for feeding.
 The mother nurses the infant for about 7 months.
 At about one year of age, infants are independent.

 Due to their primarily frugivorous diet, night monkeys contribute to the reproduction of plants through the fruits and seeds they eat.
 After digestion, they disperse the seeds through their feces.